hyperdxio/hyperdx/.changeset/shiny-needles-cross.md

 '@hyperdx/app': patch
 ---

-Fixes negative duration display in search.
+fix(app): negative duration in search

 Duration column in the search interface displayed negative numbers when only a timestamp was present.
 This fix changes the behavior to display "N/A" for such